Prabuddhi-05/bevfusion/README.md

   --shm-size=16g bevfusion /bin/bash
 ```

-* Replace the path /media/prabuddhi/Crucial X9/bevfusion-main/data/nuscenes with your actual dataset directory path on the host machine.
+* Replace the path with the actual dataset directory path on the host machine.

 * Attach to this container via VS Code: